Back in the 1600s, Sir Thomas Browne said “Charity begins at home.”

 But no, Red Cross was there with the coffee and blankets, and I imagine we’re supposed to believe they put his family up at the nearest Motel Six.
 A good investment for them, since they have so far collected more than a million dollars via Mr. Adkins’ endorsement.

-And lord knows the poor charity needs it: Poor little Red Cross's tax return is public, and here’s some of what it says:
+And lord knows the poor charity needs it: The Red Cross's tax return is public, and here’s some of what it says:

-Wait, that can’t be right… more than one third of every dollar they collected went to employee salaries?
+Wait, that can’t be right… more than half of every dollar they collected went to employee salaries?
 I’m no accountant, maybe I’m reading the form wrong.
 Let me dig deeper.

 The president and CEO, Gail McGovern, is paid a salary of $500,000 per year.